Housing Guides

 Control How You Live – You get extra move-in/move-out time.
 You build your moving timeline and control how you live.

-Save Your Stipend – You may look for low-cost lodging and short-term rentals, bring your own furniture, travel in pairs, etc. to save your stipend money.
+Save Your Stipend – You may look for low-cost lodging and short-term rentals, bring your own furniture, travel in pairs, etc. to save your stipend money, especially in major cities.

 Get Extra Time To Get Settled – You can have a few days before the start of your assignment to explore the new city, go grocery shopping, find the best route to the hospital, and so on.